 Tips for Organizing Your Moodle Course

-A cluttered and confusing Moodle course can lead to cognitive overload and frustration for students.
-How can you organize the layout of your Moodle course and make it easy for students to locate information quickly so that they can focus their mental energy on learning?
+Learn how to organize your Moodle course to make it easy for students to locate information quickly so that they can focus their mental energy on learning.

 Begin with the Quick Start Course Shell

-You may have heard that if you want to organize a closet, it’s a good idea to take everything out and start with a nice clean space.
-The same can be true for organizing a Moodle course.
-The Quick Start Course Shell (QSCS) provides a fully customizable basic framework that includes consistent structure and placeholders for organizing content in each section.
+The Moodle Quick Start Course Shell (QSCS) (example screenshot below) provides a fully customizable basic framework that includes consistent structure and placeholders for organizing content in each section.
 It’s a great way to visualize how you can organize your course if you don’t know where to start.

 - Watch a video walkthrough of the Quick Start Course Shell